Justice Department Welcomes Passage of The Competitive Health Insurance Reform Act of 2020

-Category: Rights/Justice Hits: 2On Jan.
+Category: Rights/Justice Hits: 3On Jan.
 13, 2021, President Donald J. Trump signed into law the Competitive Health Insurance Reform Act of 2020 (the “Act”), which limits the antitrust exemption available to health insurance companies under the McCarran-Ferguson Act.
 The Act, sponsored by Rep. Peter DeFazio, passed the House of Representatives on Sept.
 21, 2020 and passed the Senate on Dec.
 22, 2020.

 Read more https://www.justice.gov/opa/pr/justice-department-welcomes-passage-competitive-health-insurance-reform-act-2020